MrPowers/mack/README.md

 "average_file_size_in_bites": 660}`

-## Is Col Unique
+## Is Composite Key

-The `is_col_unique` function returns a boolean that indicates whether a set of columns are unique or not.
+The `is_composite_key` function returns a boolean that indicates whether a set of columns are unique or not.

 Suppose you have the following Delta Table: